 A stable, skilled workforce is key to the development and outcomes of our students.
-We strive to ensure that we recruit the highest-qualified staff, and provide adequate resources for development and opportunities for professional learning, to ensure their long-term success.
+We strive to ensure that we recruit the highest-quality staff, and provide adequate resources for development and opportunities for professional learning, to ensure their long-term success at this District.